 The Nayef Al-Rodhan Prize, worth £25,000, is awarded annually for a non-fiction book that promotes global cultural understanding.

-The British Academy’s £25,000 non-fiction book prize is awarded for a book that contributes to public understanding of world cultures.
+The British Academy’s £25,000 non-fiction book prize is awarded annually for a book that contributes to public understanding of world cultures.
 It is designed to illuminate the interconnections and divisions that shape cultural identity worldwide.